amshuman-kr/kannadada-bhakti/content/A Common Thread Running Through Kannada Prosody, Grammar and Linguistics.md

 - `hon + ali => honali` - *DaDaDa*
 - `heṇ + in + a => heṇina` - *DaDaDa*

-But these forms are not seen in Kannada.
+Yet these forms are not seen in Kannada.
-Suffix forms like `anu` `ali` etc. are found mostly when preceded by multiple syllable.
+Suffix forms like `anu` `ali` etc. are found mostly when preceded by multiple syllables.
 For example,`maravanu`, `rāmanali` etc.

 The reason for this (such compound forms without gemination that are valid metrical units not occuring in Kannada) is that, suffixes like `anu` `ali` are themselves further composed of smaller morphemes `aṁ`/`am̐`/`an`, `al`, `iṁ`/`im̐`/`in`.
-Therefore, when the above exampels are examined in more details, we can see that the `DaDum` pattern indeed forms in the intermediate compound, before disapparing from the proposed hypothetical final compound without gemination.
+Therefore, when the above examples are examined in more detail, we can see that the `DaDum` pattern indeed forms in the intermediate compound, before disapparing from the proposed hypothetical final compound without the gemination.
 For example,

 - `ben + aṁ/an + u => benaṁ/benan (DaDum) + u => benanu (DaDaDa)`
 - `hon + al + i => honal (DaDum) + i =>  honali (DaDaDa)`
 - `heṇ + in + a => heṇin (DaDum) + a => heṇina (DaDaDa)`

-Thus, it looks like the `DaDum` pattern is avoid even in the intermediate compound forms in Kannada;
+Thus, it looks like the `DaDum` pattern is avoided even in the intermediate compound forms in Kannada;
 not just in the final compound forms.

 ### Note